GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 9. [Disable 2FA](#disable-2fa)

-You will need to download these two packages to get started:
+You will need to download these three packages to get started:

 ```python
 (venv)$ pip3 install "authy>=2.2.5" pyjwt qrcode
 ```

-The Twilio authy package needs to be greater than or equal to version 2.2.5.
+The Twilio Authy package needs to be greater than or equal to version 2.2.5.
 We will also make use of the [JSON Web Token](https://jwt.io/) package to create and verify tokens, as well as [QR Codes](https://en.wikipedia.org/wiki/QR_code).

 Moving forward, we will need to create a module called `authy.py` within our `app/` subfolder to handle all logic regarding the use of Authy.

 #### User clicks on the "Enable" button

-As soon as the "Enable/disable" link in the profile page is clicked, the user will be redirected to a page where their will be a link to enable or disable 2FA.
-You probably think this is an unnecessary repetition, but I it useful to allow the user to consider whether or not they really want to enable 2FA.
+As soon as the "Enable/disable" link on the profile page is clicked, the user will be redirected to a page where there will be a link to enable or disable 2FA.
+You probably think this is unnecessary repetition, but it is useful to allow the user to consider whether or not they want to enable 2FA.

 The view function handling this is straightforward: